-Canadians applying for TN status can lodge the application when seeking entry to the United States at Customs and Border Protection (CBP), without needing a visa ahead of time.
+Canadians applying for TN status can file the application when seeking entry to the United States at Customs and Border Protection (CBP), without needing a visa ahead of time.

 As part of the application process, one or multiple CBP officers may interview you to determine whether you and the job you hold qualify for TN status.
 This adjudication happens on the spot, and they will make a decision right away.